 Judges’ standing orders may include additional requirements and may differ from the local rules in other particulars.
 If they are not in agreement, a judge’s standing order supersedes the local rules.

 The pertinent parts of Judge Tigar’s standing orders are set forth below:

-Courtesy copies shall be double-sided and three-hole-punched at the left margin.
+Courtesy copies must be lodged with the Clerk’s office in Oakland and shall be double-sided and three-hole-punched at the left margin.
 Courtesy copies of e-filed documents must bear the ECF stamp (case number, document number, date, and page number) on the top of each page.
 Side tabs, rather than bottom tabs, should be used to separate exhibits.

 The quality, condition, and labeling of binders, when used, should be such that the Court can easily identify, review, and transport the binders’ contents.
 Whenever possible, the spine of a binder should not exceed three inches in width, even if that limitation results in the use of more than one binder.

 Electronic copies of proposed orders must be sent in Word format to email@example.com